Mom’s Gluten-free Focaccia

 - salt and pepper to taste

 Heat the oven to 375°.
-Coat a large baking sheet with a generous glug or two of olive oil.
+Coat a half sheet pan with three generous glugs of olive oil.
 Have two large bowls ready.

 Measure and mix the wet ingredients in one bowl.
 Then, measure and mix the dry ingredients in the other bowl.
 Add the dry ingredients to the wet ingredients, mixing just enough to combine.

 Pour the dough into the oiled baking sheet and spread it out with a large spoon or spatula.

 Dribble a bit more olive oil on the surface.
 Add your toppings and spices.
 We used roasted garlic, sliced roma tomatoes, oregano, olives, and macerated onions.
 Whatever sounds good.